RevoU-FSSE-2/week-2-gkorompis/README.md

 License
 This project is licensed under the MIT License.

-Contact
-If you have any questions or want to get in touch, you can reach me at your-email@example.com.

 Thank you for visiting my personal music page!
 I hope you enjoy exploring my music collection.
 Feel free to provide feedback or suggestions.
 Happy listening!